 1962.
 Postural learning by headless insects.
 PRS 157, 33-52.
 As said above, I tried to train locusts to sound.
 However, the locusts ignored the sound and learned to avoid the shock by standing on one leg, so that the shock circuit could not be not be closed.
 So, I held the locust over a dish of salt solution while the legs hung down and got a shock when they touched the surface.
 The animal learned very quickly to hold up its legs at exactly the right level.
 Astonishingly, the learning persisted when the head was cut off.

-John Pringle, critical as always, rudely suggested that it was no more than muscle rigor caused by the current.
-To eliminate this, I yoked together two animals, one of which had the opportunity to learn from its own movements, while the other in series with it received the same shocks no matter where it held its leg.
+John Pringle, critical as always, rudely suggested that it was no more than muscle rigor cause by the current, so I yoked together two animals, one of which had the opportunity to learn from its own movements, while the other in series with it received the same shocks no matter where it held its leg.
 The learning depended on the animal making its own trial and error movements, what Skinner called "operant".
-The passive animal never learned, instead it went limp and useless.
-The concept of local operant learning in the ventral cord was quite new, and it was taken up by comparative psychologists.
-The real significance, however, was that all insect postures, and perhaps those in many animals, are determined in the same way because the central nervous system has to continually test an unpredictable environment.
-Designers of walking robots later discovered for themselves the same principle.
+The concept of local learning in the ventral cord was quite new, and it was taken up by comparative psychologists.
+The real significance, however, was that all insect postures, and perhaps those in many animals, are determined in the same way because the central nervous system has to continually test an unpredictable environment, as designers of walking robots later discovered for themselves.